X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 ---

-#### extapi Function Name: ps2data_mouse_raw
+#### extapi Function Name: ps2data_raw

-Purpose: Return the most recently-fetched PS/2 mouse packet
+Purpose: Return the most recently-fetched PS/2 mouse packet and keycode
 Minimum ROM version: R47
 Call address: $FEAB, .A=9
-Communication registers: .X r0L-r1H
+Communication registers: .A .Y .X .P r0L-r1H
 Preparatory routines: `mouse_config`, `ps2data_fetch`
 Error returns: None
 Registers affected: .A .X .Y .P r0L-r1H

-**Description:** This routine returns the most-recently fetched mouse data packet.
+**Description:** This routine returns the most-recently fetched mouse data packet and keycode.
 If a mouse packet exists, it sets .X to the length of the packet, either 3 or 4 depending on mouse type, and stores the values into r0L-r1H.
-If there's no mouse packet to return, .X is set to zero, the zero flag is set, and r0L-r1H memory is unchanged.
+If there's no mouse packet to return, .X is set to zero.
+If there's a keycode to return, .A is set to the keycode, otherwise .A is set to zero.
+If there's an extended keycode, .A will equal $7F for key down or $FF for key up, and .Y will contain the extended code.

+If .X = 0, no mouse packet was received, and r0L-r1H memory is unchanged.

+If the zero flag is set, neither the keyboard nor mouse have events.

-This call is mainly useful when overriding the default KERNAL ISR and implementing a fully custom mouse routine.
+This call is mainly useful when overriding the default KERNAL ISR and implementing a fully custom mouse and keyboard routine.
 It is also available when using the default ISR as these values are kept even after processing, until the next `ps2data_fetch` call.

 Return values:
+* .A = keycode

+If .A == $7F or .A == $FF

+* .Y = extended keycode

 * .X = number of mouse bytes

 If .X == 0, memory is left unchanged.

-If .X == 3
+If .X >= 3

 * r0L = mouse byte 1
 * r0H = mouse byte 2